 (b)~\paragraph{Visual Caption.} We concurrently use InstructBLIP~\citep{instructblip} to produce dense visual descriptions for the given image.
-We find the following prompt performs the best.
+We find that the following simple prompt performs well.

 (c) \paragraph{\holcap{}.} We then prompt Mistral-7B to expand the blended caption with the visual description generated by the MLLM.
 Notably, the LLM is prompted to preserve human annotated information when there is a conflict of information between \textit{\combcap{}} and \textit{Visual Caption}.
-Only 3 few shot examples are shown for brevity.
+Only 3 ``few-shot'' examples are shown here for brevity.